metabase/metabase/docs/setting-up-metabase.md

 If you’re ready to start using Metabase, go ahead and click **Next**

 ## Staying in touch
 At this point you are all set and ready to use Metabase.
-Since we like keeping in touch with our friends we made it easy to sign-up to our newsletter (infrequent emails) with a single click!
+Since we like keeping in touch with our friends we made it easy to sign up for our newsletter (infrequent emails) with a single click!

 ![Metabase Newsletter](images/NewsletterSignup.png)